 To enable the Association to run the Island as efficiently and effectively as possible within the parameters of the various designations listed at question no 2 a consultant was employed by the Association to draw up a Conservation Management Plan for Rams Island.
-The consultant held a series of meetings with the various stakeholders, the three immediate Councils, (Antrim, Craigavon and Lisburn), NIEA, Lough Neagh and Lower Bann Advisory Committees, the Lough Neagh Partnership, The River Bann and Lough Neagh Association and Lord O'Neill.
+The consultant held a series of meetings with the various stakeholders, the then three immediate Councils, (Antrim, Craigavon and Lisburn), NIEA, Lough Neagh and Lower Bann Advisory Committees, the Lough Neagh Partnership, The River Bann and Lough Neagh Association, Ronnie Kane and Lord O'Neill.
 A draft plan was produced for further discussion and agreement.
 Once agreed this plan then received consent from the Northern Ireland Environment Agency which effectively gives legal agreement by the Agency for all the prescriptions in the plan.
 The majority of the rules and prescriptions in the plan do not affect the general public.

 The Association has identified in conjunction with various experts the following non native Invasive Species on Rams Island

 Himalayan Balsam Impatiens glandulifera click here for further information

 New Zealand flatworm Arthurdendyus triangulatus